-The Town of Duck is in the planning stages for the beach nourishment planned for the summer of 2022.
+The Town of Duck is in the final permitting and financial stages of the beach nourishment planned for the summer of 2022.
 Construction is planned to take place in the same area as the 2017 project.
-See below for an interactive map of the planned project area.
+Click on the map an interactive version of the planned project area.
 As we move through the permitting process and more information is available, this page will be updated.

 Weeks Marine began construction on April 11, 2023 and expects the project to take 35-40 days to complete.
 Follow all beach nourishment updates on our project update page.

 A public update meeting was held on April 20, 2023.
 To view a recording of the meeting, please click here.
 The presentation slides are available as a PDF by clicking here.

 MoreBeachtoLove.com is a collaborative effort by Dare County and the towns of Duck, Kitty Hawk, Kill Devil Hills, and Nags Head, to provide a resource to find and access information on all Dare County nourishment projects.